giordanidev/aion-classic-mods/README.md

 ## INSTALL AION CHAT FILTER:
 1. Run "Aion Classic Chat Filter.bat" as ADMIN;
-2. If no error messages, on the first time it will copy the fonts and filter files to the correct directory, and rename the "voice" folder to "voiceNA";
+2. If no error messages it will copy the filter file to the game directory;
--- Renaming the folder inside L10N\Sounds will make the client load the original KR combat voices (cutscene voices are not affected), which are a LOT less screamy.
-3. You should receive a message informing that the JP fonts have been activated;
-4. Done.
+3. Done.

 ## INSTALL JAPANESE CRIT/PARRY/BLOCK FONTS: